 It’s an interesting question.
 Can we ever really free ourselves from a troubled or difficult childhood?
 And if so, how do we overcome the pain?
-At the very least, how do we do better for our own children?
+How do we do better for our own children?

-The subject of breaking free from the negative lessons, lingering insecurities or painful memories of our upbringing is familiar to many of us.
-To some, this may be about moving beyond actual physical or emotional abuse.
-To others, it’s about seeking out positive role models where there have been few or none in the immediate family.
+The subject of breaking free from the negative lessons, lingering insecurities or painful memories of childhood is familiar to many of us.
+To some, this means dealing with the effects of physical or emotional abuse.
+To others, breaking with the past is about seeking out positive role models where there have been few or none in the immediate family.

 I raise the issue as a result of this comment on avoiding parental patterns in which a reader named Raina asks: